Monument record MNL 002 - High Lodge, Mildenhall

 19th century discovered as a result of brick-earth extraction in the by Simeon Fenton of Mildenhall.
 Large number of stray finds.

-1876: Skertchly appears to have been the first person to record the geological sequence in about 1876.
+1876: Skertchly appears to have been the first person to record the geological sequence.

 1920s: Excavated in 1920 by Professor Marr et al).